richardgiddings/simple_api_app/README.md

 The status is a defined set of values stored on the database.

+## Features of the simple api app

+- Add/Edit/Delete of tasks using front-end via http://127.0.0.1:8000/simpleapi/
+- Add/Edit/Delete of status and tasks using rest api via http://127.0.0.1:8000/api/

 ## Requirements

 Django needs to be installed locally for development.
 See: